 Lyn Thompson, from Walton, turned to The Prince's Trust for a business loan to set up her own greetings card business in 1996.
-Since then she hasn't looked back.
-With 10 stores across the South West and a successful online business, she's now giving back by donating proceeds from her Christmas card collection to support other young people.
+Since then she hasn't looked back and now has 10 stores across the South West and a successful online business.

 Lyn Thompson was born in Walton, Liverpool and, by her own admission, grew up with very little money.
 Leaving school at 16 and having three part-time jobs to make a living, she decided it was time for a change and moved away to join the Royal Navy at the tender age of 17.
 It was while she was based in Cornwall with work that she settled and had a small family.